Governing Board of the American Institute of Physics

 II.
 Minutes of Meeting of March 13, 1942

-On motion, the minutes of the meeting of the Governing Board on March 13, 1942, were approved as manifolded and distributed, except under the Item VI the heading was changed from “Report of Treasurer” to “Report of Director”.
+On motion, the minutes of the meeting of the Governing Board on March 13, 1942, were approved as manifolded and distributed, except that under Item VI the heading was changed from “Report of Treasurer” to “Report of Director”.

 III.
 Report of the Chairman